douglas86/ci-pp5-property/README.md

 Description of Project structure

-- API directory: defines the defaults for using create axios
 - assets directory: used to store all static files like images for this document
 - components directory: this is where the atomic design sits
 - construction directory: this is where the App.jsx will sit